Higher derivatives of operator functions in ideals of von Neumann algebras: Preliminaries

-\subsection{Symmetric Operator Spaces}
+\subsection{Symmetric operator spaces}

 In Section \ref{sec.idealex2}, we shall make use of the theory of \textit{symmetric operator spaces}.
 In the present section, we review the notation, terminology, and results from this theory that are necessary for our purposes.
 We refer the reader to \cite{doddsNKS} for extra exposition, examples, and a thorough list of references.
 (The reader who is uninterested in Section \ref{sec.idealex2} may safely skip at this point to Section \ref{sec.idealprop}.)

-\begin{conv} For the duration of this section, suppose $(\cM,\tau)$ is a semifinite von Neumann algebra. \end{conv}
+For the duration of this section, suppose $(\cM,\tau)$ is a semifinite von Neumann algebra.

 Write $\mathrm{Proj}(\cM) \coloneqq \{p \in \cM : p^2=p=p^*\}$ for the lattice of (orthogonal) projections in $\cM$.
 An operator $a \aff \cM$ is called \textbf{$\boldsymbol{\tau}$-measurable} if there exists some $s \geq 0$ such that $\tau(P^{|a|}((s,\infty))) < \infty$.
 Write